ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

 WIf you are using hybrid gateway with the Tyk Classic Cloud use the rpc settings block commented out in the values yaml.
 {{< /note >}}

-## Installing TIB
+## Installing Tyk-Identity-Broker/TIB

-TIB is not necessary to install for Pro installations and it's functionality is included in the Tyk Dashboard API Manager.
+For SSO to Tyk manager or to Tyk developer portal, you do not need to install TIB separately as its functionality is now included in the Tyk Manager.

-The Tyk Identity Broker (TIB) is a micro-service portal that provides a bridge between various Identity Management Systems such as LDAP, Social OAuth (e.g. GPlus, Twitter, GitHub), legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/getting-started/tyk-components/identity-broker/).
+The Tyk Identity Broker (TIB) is a micro-service portal that provides a bridge between various Identity Management Systems such as LDAP, OIDC providors, legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/getting-started/tyk-components/identity-broker/).

 Once you have installed `Gateway` and `Dashboard` component you can configure `tib.conf` and `profile.json`, you can read about how to configure them here https://github.com/TykTechnologies/tyk-identity-broker#how-to-configure-tib, and use helm upgrade command to install TIB.